Before You Buy A Kitsch Shampoo Bar Read This Review

 Even though the most common ones are non-toxic substances (not all of them are), the bars I review and recommend, do not contain silicones.

-Usually, it’s the conditioner that contains silicones, but in this instant, it was the shampoo bar too.
+Usually, silicone is found in conditioner, but in this instant, it was the shampoo bar too.

-Including silicone in the same bar as shampoo means it’s never getting washed out and continues to build up on the hair.
+Including silicone in the same bar as sulfate-free shampoo means it’s not getting washed out and continues to build up on the hair.

 I recently noticed that Kitsch bars are advertised as being silicone-free so decided to take another look.